110 East 42nd Street: Bank and office use

 Some alterations were made to the main building in 1927, including the installation of a clock, bronze display cases, and revolving doors outside the 42nd Street entrance.
 The bank established a safe-deposit department at its 42nd Street branch in March 1929, with 2,924 safe-deposit boxes in seven sizes.
 By the end of that year, the bank had installed 860 more safe-deposit boxes to address growing demand.
 A six-story addition to the east, which came to be called "The Chapel", was proposed in March 1931.
 York and Sawyer filed plans for the annex that August.
 The first floor of the annex would contain offices for administration, collection, information, a nd new accounts.
 The second story would include mortgage offices; the third story would be for the controller's department; and the fourth story would include service rooms.
 Louis Ayres designed the addition, while Marc Eidlitz & Son, Inc. erected the structure.
 The Chapel annex was completed by 1933.

 The fifth floor facade's marble colonnettes were replaced with granite ones in 1951, and the annex's windows and entrance were redesigned in 1956.
 A plaque was erected outside 110 East 42nd Street in 1957, designating it as a point of interest and an unofficial "landmark".
 The screen above the 42nd Street archway were replaced with a glass window in 1962.
+The New York City Landmarks Preservation Commission (LPC) first considered designating the Bowery Savings Bank branch at 110 East 42nd Street as a landmark in 1966.

 A year after the Bowery Savings Bank was acquired by H. F. Ahmanson & Co. in 1991, the building's ownership was jointly transferred to Ahmanson and a limited partnership, which owned the building as a condominium.
-The New York City Landmarks Preservation Commission hosted public hearings in 1993 to determine whether to designate the Bowery Savings Bank branch at 110 East 42nd Street, as well as the interior of the 130 Grand Street branch, as city landmarks.
+The LPC hosted public hearings in 1993 to determine whether to designate the Bowery Savings Bank branch at 110 East 42nd Street, as well as the interior of the 130 Grand Street branch, as city landmarks.
 Greenpoint Bank took over the banking spaces in 1995, after having bought many of Ahmanson's branches.
 110 East 42nd Street's facade and interior were designated as city landmarks in 1996.